boscobarberesbert/sprite-sorting-and-camera-culling/docs/README.md

 <img src="https://github.com/boscobarberesbert/sprite-sorting-and-camera-culling/blob/master/docs/images/the_legend_of_zelda.gif?raw=true">
 <img src="https://github.com/boscobarberesbert/sprite-sorting-and-camera-culling/blob/master/docs/images/pokemon.gif?raw=true">

-## Why is Sprite Sorting so important?
+## Why is sprite sorting so important?

 When making a top-down view game, for example, we need to create the feeling that the game has depth when it’s actually a 2D game.
 To do that we have to take into account the perspective and the enviroment, so if for example the player goes behind a tree in the map, we don't want to print the player on top of the tree, we want to print the player first and the tree afterwards so the tree sprite gets to be on top of the player sprite.